Rendering of the new student campus center

 "This extraordinary new center will greatly enhance the quality of life on campus for our students, providing them with an attractive, open and engaging space that will encourage even more social interaction and camaraderie," said Lindgren.
 He added, "Macon and Joan Brock’s unwavering support for this project will have a significant impact on generations of students."

 The old student center was demolished in February 2012 with the new center’s completion scheduled the Spring of 2013.
-The campus bookstore, Macon Coffee, Southside Express, student mailroom, offices, and other services located in the current campus center will temporarily move to other locations during construction.
+The Campus Store, Macon Coffee, Southside Express, student mailroom, offices, and other services located in the current campus center will temporarily move to other locations during construction.

 The new student center will include, among other amenities, an expanded campus bookstore, dining services with an open café, a balcony, a portico with tables, a student mailroom, movie theater, patio with a fire pit and multi-purpose rooms and spaces providing our students with additional informal social space.
 The College is currently fundraising to complete the funding needed for the $7 million project.